Here’s How Many Real Estate Agents There Are in The US (And How to Find a Great One)

 Hire a top real estate agent in your area to get the job done right

-The truth is, while there are tons of agents out there, not all of them have the same level of experience or track record of success.
+The truth is, while there are plenty of agents out there, not all of them have the same level of experience or track record of success.
 And not every agent will hand you the same level of value or secure the same amount of money for your home sale.

-If you’re buying or selling a home, your agent’s skills and expertise can dramatically impact your sale.
+If you’re buying or selling a home, your agent’s skills and expertise can dramatically affect your sale.
 As a whole, high-performing real estate agents will secure significantly higher sales prices and faster sales for you than the average agent.
-For instance, a top real estate agent in San Antonio sells houses 1.5x faster and can bring in $13,528 more than the average agent.
+For instance, a top real estate agent in San Antonio sells houses 1.5x faster and can bring in 453.6% more money than the average agent.
 And that pattern is consistent across the country, with the top 5% of real estate agents landing as much as 10% more money on the average home sale than the typical agent, according to HomeLight data.

 Once you have an idea of where to look for a top agent, there are a few ways to spot the best real estate agent for your home transaction: